ashenBlade/postgres-dev-helper/README.md

   required files (node tag files, `pg_bsd_indent` and so on).
 If not specified search starts from workspace root.
 (Next, this settings will be used as `*SrcPath*`).

-- `postgresql-hacker-helper.nodeTagFiles` - Files with NodeTag files

-  List of paths points to files that contain NodeTags.

-  - If path is absolute - specified files will be used directly.
-  - If path is relative, search starts from source files directory (see `postgresql-hacker-helper.srcPath`).
-  - If not specified, `*SrcPath*/src/include/nodes/nodes.h`
-  and `*SrcPath*/src/include/nodes/nodetags.h` will be used.

 - `postgresql-hacker-helper.pg_bsd_indentPath` - Path to `pg_bsd_indent`

   Path to `pg_bsd_indent` tool.
 Required for formatting support.
 Use it if you have `pg_bsd_indent` installed globally or want to use specific version.